Practice overview

 Prior to independent practice, he was an employed barrister and partner in a City of London firm of solicitors.

-In addition to his practice at the bar, he sits as a Tribunal Judge in the First Tier Tribunal (HESC).
+In addition to his practice at the Bar, he sits as a Tribunal Judge in the First Tier Tribunal (HESC) in the mental health jurisdiction.

 Robin prides himself on combining a friendly manner with a commercially astute approach.